Ramón Camps

 Ramón Juan Alberto Camps (25 January 1927 - 22 August 1994) was an Argentine general and the head of the Buenos Aires Provincial Police during the National Reorganization Process (1976–1983), or, the military dictatorship.
 Although he was found guilty of multiple crimes, he was first amnestied and then pardoned.

 Illegal detention centers and kidnappings

 Camps, then a colonel, led the police of Buenos Aires Province between April 1976 and December 1977, and oversaw twenty illegal detention centers.

 During those twenty months, he was responsible for 214 extorsive kidnappings, 120 cases of torture, 32 homicides, two rapes, two miscarriages caused by torture, 18 acts of theft, and the appropriation (for illegal adoption) of 10 minors.

 Camps led the operation known as the Night of the Pencils, in September 1976, on which 10 students suspected of being Montoneros were kidnapped, tortured, and killed or released months or years later.
 He was also responsible for the kidnapping, torture and confinement of journalist Jacobo Timerman, who published the left-leaning newspaper La Opinión.
 Timerman was eventually released and deported in 1979, as the military command caved in to international pressure.
+As described by The Guardian, “After months of torture Mr Timerman was stripped of his citizenship and expelled - his life saved only by diplomatic pressure from the US government.
+Enraged at being forced to surrender Mr Timerman, Gen Camps called a bizarre press conference at which he played tapes of his interrogation to prove the editor was a Zionist.”